-- Aquaculture is the fastest growing segment of the U.S. agricultural industry.
+- Aquaculture is the fastest growing segment of the United States agricultural industry.
 Missouri is one of the leading aquaculture states in the Midwest.
 An increasing job market is developing in this area.

 - Wild fisheries are declining and becoming contaminated while demand for aquaculture products are increasing.
-Per capital consumption of seafood in the U.S. has risen to 16.3 lbs per person.
+Per capita consumption of seafood in the U.S. has risen to 16.3 lbs per person.

 - Seafood demand is met currently by importing aquaculture products from other countries.
 The seafood trade deficit is $8 billion.

 - Numerous small impoundments exist on nearly every farm.
 Groundwater is plentiful.
 The movement to buy local is increasing the market for Missouri producers.
 Small farmers can cash in on the often underutilized aquaculture area to create market niches to increase income opportunities.

 107 Foster Hall